weezel/BandEventNotifier/README.md

 Software is BSD Licensed, please see [LICENSE](LICENSE) for more info.

 ## TODO
-- [ ] Better error handling for plugins
+- [ ] Sort plugins per Country/City/venuename

 - [ ] Be more verbose when fetching data

 - [ ] Improve (dev) documentation

+- [X] Better error handling for plugins

 - [X] Fetch listening information from last.fm